 - “apartment communities that allow pets.”

-These phrases might seem too specific.
-But what they key into is the power of the long tail.
-If you try to cast a wide net (“St. Louis apartments”), your site will get swamped by the competition.
+These phrases might seem too specific, but what they key into is the power of the long-tail keywords.
+Long-tail keywords are not searched for as often and also, you guessed it, tend to be longer search terms that are more specific, but they also tend to be more effective at achieving results than more searched-for keywords.
+Here’s why: If you try to cast a wide net (“St. Louis apartments”), your search engine results will get swamped by the competition.
+It’s unlikely you would rank high in such a common Google search.
 If you choose a narrower search term, however, you stand a higher chance of ranking on page 1.
-Moreover, you increase your chances for conversion.
+Moreover, you might increase your chances for conversion..

 As we learned earlier, Google rewards high-quality content.
 You used to be able to write a 300-word piece of garbage and still get to the top of the search results, so long as you used all the right keywords.
 Alas, those bad ol’ days are far behind us.